getCUJO/QoOID/draft-ietf-ippm-qoo.md

 and technologies.
 The framework must support mathematically sound compositionality ('addition' and 'subtraction') to achieve this.
 Why?
 Network operators rarely manage network traffic end-to-end.
 If a test is purely end-to-end, the ability to find bottlenecks may be gone.
-If, however, we could measure end-to-end (e.g., a-b-c-d-e) and not-end-to-end (e.g., b-c-d-e) and subtract, we can isolate the areas outside the influence of the network operator.
-In other words, we could get the network quality of a-b and b-c-d-e separately.
+If, however, measurements can be taken both end-to-end (e.g., a-b-c-d-e) and not-end-to-end (e.g., a-b-c), the results can be subtracted to isolate the areas outside the influence of the network operator.
+In other words, the network quality of a-b-c and d-e can be separated.
 Compositionality is essential for fault detection and accountability.

 By having mathematically correct composition, a network operator can measure two segments separately, perhaps even with different approaches, and add them together to understand the end-to-end network quality.

-For another example where spatial composition is useful, we can look at a typical web page load sequence.
-If we measure web page load times and find they are too often too slow, we may then separately measure DNS resolution time, TCP round-trip time, and the time it takes to establish TLS connections to get a better idea of where the problem is.
+For another example where composition is useful, look at a typical web page load sequence.
+If web page load times are too slow, DNS resolution time, TCP round-trip time, and the time it takes to establish TLS connections can be measured separately to get a better idea of where the problem is.
 A network quality framework should support this kind of analysis to be maximally useful for operators.
 The quality framework must be applicable in both lab testing and monitoring of production